Fliegerführer Irak

-Flyer Command Iraq (Fliegerführer Irak) was a unit of the German Air Force (Luftwaffe) dispatched to Iraq in May 1941 as part of a German mission to support the regime of Rashid Ali during the Anglo-Iraqi War.
+Flyer Command Iraq (Fliegerführer Irak) was a unit of the German Air Force (Luftwaffe) dispatched to Iraq in May 1941 as part of a German mission to support the regime of Rashid Ali al-Gaylani during the Anglo-Iraqi War.
 The mission was part of a larger effort to gain support in the Middle East for the Axis powers against the United Kingdom and its allies during the World War II.

 Background

-On 1 April 1941, Rashid Ali and members of the "Golden Square" led a coup d'état in Iraq.
-During the time leading up to the coup, Rashid Ali's supporters had been informed that Germany was willing to recognize the independence of Iraq from the British Empire; there had also been discussions on sending matériel to support the Iraqis and other Arab factions in fighting the British.
+On 1 April 1941, the Iraqi politician Rashid Ali al-Gaylani and members of the Golden Square led a coup d'état which overthrow the Kingdom of Iraq's pro-British regime.
+During the run-up to the coup, its plotters had been informed that Nazi Germany was willing to recognize the new Iraq regime; there had also been discussions on sending matériel to support the Iraqis and other Arab factions which were fighting against the Allies.

 German Foreign Minister Joachim von Ribbentrop persuaded Adolf Hitler on 3 May that Dr. Fritz Grobba be secretly returned to Iraq to head up a diplomatic mission to channel support for the Rashid Ali regime.
 Grobba's mission was accompanied by a military force commanded by the Oberkommando der Wehrmacht, or OKW (the High Command of the Armed Forces).
 The military mission had the cover name Sonderstab F (Special Staff F); it included components from the Abwehr-based Brandenburgers and the Luftwaffe.
 Sonderstab F was commanded by General der Flieger Hellmuth Felmy.
 Fliegerführer Irak (Flyer Command Iraq) was the Luftwaffe component of Sonderstab F, and while it was a part of the Sonderstab F military mission, it was also somewhat separate from it.
 Its personnel reported to the Luftwaffe High Command and not to the chief of the OKW.

 On 6 May, in accordance with the "Paris Protocols", Germany concluded a deal with the Vichy French government to release war material, including aircraft, from sealed stockpiles in Syria, and to transport them to the Iraqis.
 The French also agreed to allow the passage of other weapons and stores, and to loan several airbases in northern Syria to Germany for the transport of their aircraft to Iraq.

 Also on 6 May, Luftwaffe Oberst Werner Junck received instructions in Berlin that he was to take to Iraq a small force of aircraft, which came to be named Special Force Junck (Sonderkommando Junck).
 After meeting with Reichsmarschall Hermann Göring, Junck was named Commander of Aviation Iraq (Fliegerführer Irak).
 Junck was then briefed by Generalleutnant Hans Jeschonnek, Göring's chief of staff.
 While under Junck's tactical direction, Sonderkommando Junck was to be under the overall direction of Jeschonnek.
 The aircraft of Sonderkommando Junck had Iraqi markings and operated from an air base in Mosul, some 240 miles north of Baghdad.